dev-academy-programme/orientation---Archived/installation/README.md

 # Installation

 At EDA you'll be using three tools every day: a terminal, an editor and Git.
 You'll also need a web browser of course, and for consistency we suggest you use Google Chrome.

-## Installs
+We'll be installing the following:

 1. iTerm2 (Mac) or Babun(Windows)
 2. Homebrew (Mac only)